RobMcZag/SPYTM-data-collector/src/test/java/db/migration/README.md

-# Package for Java based Flyway migrations
+# TEST -Java based- Flyway migrations

 **This folder is for _JAVA Flyway DB migrations_ to be applied only in tests**.